Mahun10/aws-resilient-infra/README.md

 The live application is no longer publicly accessible because the AWS infrastructure was intentionally decommissioned after validation to avoid ongoing cloud costs.

-Screenshots of the live HTTPS deployment and AWS WAF security validation are included below as evidence that the infrastructure was successfully deployed, tested, and functional.
+Screenshots of the live HTTPS deployment is included below as evidence that the infrastructure was successfully deployed, tested, and functional.
 ### Result

 The application is now accessible securely over HTTPS, with TLS termination handled by the Application Load Balancer.